 We tend to believe things that are repeated consistently.
 Take the time to tell your wife how wonderful it is to be married to her—and it will be that wonderful to be married to her.

 It’s not about the kids; it’s about the family into which the kids are born.
 Children are happier when their parents are happy.
 Finances are better when a married couple communicates.
 People are physically healthier when they are in healthy relationships, especially healthy family relationships.
-It’s about the marriage—period!
+It’s about having a good marriage—period!

 When both partners are active in terms of investing in the relationship, vibrancy is a natural by-product.